bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 ### Sort-Compare routine
-The built-in default `sort-compare` function sorts the specified field `key` based on the data in the underlying record object (not by the foratted value).
+The built-in default `sort-compare` function sorts the specified field `key` based on the data in the underlying record object (not by the formatted value).
 The field value is first stringified if it is an object, and then sorted.

 The default `sort-compare` routine **cannot** sort virtual columns, nor sort based